 Cerebral palsy (CP) is an umbrella term that refers to a group of disorders affecting a person’s ability to move.
 It is a permanent life-long condition but generally does not worsen over time.
 It is due to damage to the developing brain either during pregnancy or shortly after birth.

-Cerebral palsy affects people in different ways and can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture, and balance.
+CP affects people in different ways and can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture, and balance.